HongruZhao/HongruZhao.github.io/_pages/about.md

 ---

-I earned my Ph.D. in Statistics from the University of Minnesota–Twin Cities and now serve as an IRSA Faragher Distinguished Postdoctoral Fellow, with additional duties as Seminar Coordinator for Fall 2025.
+I am the IRSA Faragher Distinguished Postdoctoral Fellow for 2025–2026 in the School of Statistics at the University of Minnesota–Twin Cities and serve as Seminar Coordinator for Fall 2025.

 Contact:<br>355 Ford Hall Building <br>224 Church St SE, Minneapolis, MN 55455